Skip to content

 Even some more expensive framed cabinet lines will need to be upgraded to this minimum level of construction quality.

 One of the largest cabinet distributors in the United States is MasterBrand Cabinets.
-Up until a couple of years ago all of the popular lines that they carried with the exception of their Decora and Homecrest lines fell short on construction quality.
+Up until a few years ago all of the popular lines that they carried with the exception of their Decora and Homecrest lines fell short on construction quality.
 They have since upgraded most of their lines.

-Many builders use lower quality lines as the standard cabinetry in their homes.
+Many builders use lower quality cabinet brands as the standard cabinetry in their homes.
 Even though the added cost for better made cabinetry is usually no more than 10%.
 When a builder uses these inferior lines, I wonder where else they are cutting corners.

 One important fact that consumers should be aware of is that both Consumer Reports and JD Power publish inaccurate cabinetry ratings based on customer satisfaction.

-IKEA and other lesser made cabinet lines always do very well in these reports because customer satisfaction is rated immediately after the cabinets are purchased.
+IKEA and other lesser made cabinet lines always do very well in these reports because customer satisfaction is rated immediately after buying the cabinets.
 Consumers buying less expensive cabinetry have lower expectations which are easily met, and the cabinetry hasn’t had time to develop the problems caused by poor construction.

-Kraftmaid, the best made cabinet offered at both Lowes and The Home Depot, consistently does poor in these reports despite being easily upgraded to the best framed construction.
-This I believe is due to the much higher expectations of the consumers buying a home centers “top” brand and to the fact that home center designers are usually less knowledgeable and have less time to explain the properties of the cabinets that they sell.
+Kraftmaid, the best made cabinet brand offered at both Lowes and The Home Depot, consistently does poorly in these reports.
+Even though Kraftmaid is easily upgraded to better framed construction.
+I believe this is due to the much higher expectations of the consumers buying a home centers “top” brand.
+And because inexperienced home center designers fail to explain cabinet properties and upgrades.

-Cabinet Reviews for 2022.
-Ratings for Kitchen Cabinet Brands.
+Cabinet Reviews for 2022: Cabinet Ratings for the top cabinet brands

 If You Are Buying Kitchen Cabinets, Beware!

-Price Comparing Kitchen Cabinets Can be a Bad Idea.
+Why Price Comparing Kitchen Cabinets Can be a Bad Idea

 Paul